Step one of the OMS Program focuses on diet. Find answers to your questions about meat, dairy, flaxseed oil supplementation and more.

 There is no compelling evidence linking sugar to worsening MS symptoms, however through following a plant-based diet most people naturally reduce the amount of sugar they consume.
 You can follow the standard dietary guidelines (e.g. WHO recommends a maximum of 5 to 10 teaspoons of free sugars per day).

-You may want to consider using unrefined sugar such a honey, agave, dates, mollases etc.
+You may want to consider using unrefined sugar such a raw honey, dates, mollases etc.

 For butter you can get a similar rich flavor and texture from plant-based oil or even mashed bananas.
 As a rule, substitute oil for butter in recipes – especially those that instruct you to melt the butter first.